wetransform-os/rasdaman/doc/main/04_ql-guide.rst

 All participating arrays must have the same number of dimensions.

-All participating arrays must have identical extents in all dimensions, except that dimension along which concatenation is performed.
+All participating arrays must have identical extents in all dimensions, except the dimension along which concatenation is performed.

 Input arrays must have the same cell types, i.e. concatenating a char and float arrays is not possible and requires explicit casting to a common type.